verosfbay/bikesharing/README.md

 The "Trips by Gender by Weekday" shows that Thursdays and Fridays are the most popular days to ride citibikes.

 <img width="1013" alt="Screen Shot 2022-06-25 at 4 58 09 PM" src="https://user-images.githubusercontent.com/95447175/175794045-817d4d3a-afff-4ed6-a62f-7a8f948ed3a0.png">
 Showing the most popular stations in the city for starting a bike journey.
+The most popular station has the coordinates 40.751900, -73.977700.

 <img width="993" alt="Screen Shot 2022-06-25 at 4 58 35 PM" src="https://user-images.githubusercontent.com/95447175/175794056-8dfce984-00a3-4356-92fd-0e3e07790c6c.png">
 Showing the most popular stations in the city for ending a bike journey.
+The most popular station has the coordinates 40.7519, -73.9777.

 ## Summary